nagam11/blog/_posts/2017-3-23-GoogleMaps-custom-InfoWindow.md

 ## Creating an interactive InfoWindow in Google Maps (Swift)
-How to create an interactive InfoWIndow in Google Maps iOS (especially buttons).
+Google Maps iOS API does not support interactive InfoWindows.
+Following tutorial shows to implement this functionality by adding buttons to an InfoWindow.

 #### Setting up a simple app with GoogleMaps
 Start off by creating a Single View Application in XCode.